kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/secure_boot.md

 # Debugging & troubleshooting

-If your driver containers end up in `PostStartHookError` or `CrashLoopBackOff` status, and `kubectl describe` shows an
-event: `modprobe: ERROR: could not insert '<your kmod name>': Required key not available` then the kmods are either not signed, or signed with the wrong key.
+If your worker Pod logs show `modprobe: ERROR: could not insert '<your kmod name>': Required key not available` then the kmods are either not signed, or signed with the wrong key.